lloydhamilton/agentic_ai_mcp_demo/README.md

 </h1>

 ## Introduction
+This project demonstrates:

+1. How to integrate Anthropic Model Context Protocol (MCP) with LangChain.
-This project demonstrates how to use the `langchain-mcp_-connect` package to connect to Model Context Protocol (MCP) servers and access tools that can be made available to LangChain.
+2. How to use the `langchain-mcp_-connect` package to connect to Model Context Protocol (MCP) servers and access tools that can be made available to LangChain.

 The `langchain_mcp_connect` package allows developers to easily integrate their LLMs with a rich ecosystem of [pre-built](https://github.com/modelcontextprotocol/servers/tree/main) MCP servers.

 ### Pre-requisites